 Stella Mccartney's score of 78 is higher than 87% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Stella McCartney reported total greenhouse gas emissions of approximately 25,146,000 kg CO2e across all scopes.
-This includes 353,000 kg CO2e from Scope 1, 108,000 kg CO2e from Scope 2, and a significant 25,000,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions are primarily driven by purchased goods and services, which account for about 18,297,000 kg CO2e.
+In 2023, Stella McCartney Ltd reported total greenhouse gas emissions of approximately 25,146,000 kg CO2e across all scopes.
+This includes 353,000 kg CO2e from Scope 1, 108,000 kg CO2e from Scope 2, and a significant 25,460,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 18,297,000 kg CO2e) and upstream transportation and distribution (approximately 2,438,000 kg CO2e).
 Stella McCartney has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 75% by 2030, based on a 2019 baseline.
 Additionally, the company has committed to achieving net-zero emissions across its entire value chain by 2040.
-This long-term target includes a reduction of 90% in absolute emissions across all scopes by 2040.
-The company is also focused on increasing its sourcing of renewable electricity from 57% in 2019 to 100% by 2030, further supporting its sustainability goals.
-Notably, Stella McCartney's targets are aligned with the Science Based Targets initiative (SBTi), which confirms their commitment to a 1.5°C pathway.
-Stella McCartney Ltd operates as a current subsidiary of LVMH Moët Hennessy - Louis Vuitton, Société Européenne, and its emissions data and climate commitments are cascaded from this parent organization.
+This long-term target includes a further reduction of 90% in absolute emissions across all scopes by 2040.
+The company is also focused on increasing its sourcing of renewable electricity from 57% in 2019 to 100% by 2030.
+Furthermore, Stella McCartney aims to reduce absolute Scope 3 emissions by 46.2% by 2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to the Paris Agreement's goal of limiting global warming to 1.5 degrees Celsius.
+The emissions data and commitments are cascaded from Stella McCartney Ltd, which operates as a current subsidiary under the corporate family structure.

 Access structured emissions data, company-specific emission factors, and source documents